XuShenLZ/dataMPC_parking/README.md

 5. Forces Pro (For fast implementation)

 ## Change log
+### 09/04/2020
+1. Added Forces Pro for HppOBCA (Ed).
+But it will becomes infeasible at some time.
+2. The exitflag = -6 bug was resolved.
+3. Dump the plotting and movie generation into a function `./online_MPC/plotting/plotExp.m`
+4. Log the console output into diary file.

 ### 08/30/2020
 1. Added Forces Pro implementation.
 The class is defined in `./online_MPC/controllers/HPPControlFP.m` and the experiment script is `./online_MPC/experiments/online_HPP_force.m`
 2. The Forces Pro generated files are all added into `.gitignore` with the format `FP_*`